hacker13133/Hosten/README.md

 python3 Hosten.py

 1:
-Chack host is open or not, if host is green = open, else if host in red = lock in the your SIM Card
+Chack host is open or not, if host is green = open, else if host is red = lock in the your SIM Card